Mentuhotep II: Reunification of Egypt

 Following the reunification, Mentuhotep II was considered by his subjects to be divine, or half divine.

 This was still the case during the late 12th Dynasty some 200 years later: Senusret III and Amenemhat III erected stelae commemorating opening of the mouth ceremonies practiced on Mentuhotep II's statues.

 Military activities outside Egypt

 Mentuhotep II launched military campaigns under the command of his vizier Khety south into Nubia, which had gained its independence during the First Intermediate Period, in his 29th and 31st years of reign.
 This is the first attested appearance of the term Kush for Nubia in Egyptian records.
 In particular, Mentuhotep posted a garrison on the island fortress of Elephantine so troops could rapidly be deployed southwards.
 There is also evidence of military actions against Canaan.
-An inscription was found at Gabal El Uweinat close to the borders of modern Libya, Sudan and Chad, naming the king and attesting at least trade contacts to this region.
+An inscription was found at Gabal El Uweinat close to the borders of modern Libya and Sudan naming the king and attesting at least trade contacts to this region.